-To achieve even closer agreement with experiments, incorporating local anharmonicity, as outlined here, is anticipated.
+To achieve even closer agreement with cluster formation experiments, incorporating local anharmonicity, as outlined here, is anticipated.
+The nucleation rate, like many other chemical rate constants, is exponentially linked to the free energy of a specific critical cluster.
 Work in progress is investigating the impact of anharmonicity on the modeling of both simple systems, such as homogeneous argon and water nucleation, which have abundant controlled experimental data, and atmospheric systems with broader scientific significance.